Cover your face

 Always wear a mask on campus

-The Academic Programs Continuity workgroup of the JHU 2020 Planning task force shared the following draft report on June 4.
-Comments and questions can be shared at any time via the JHU 2020 Planning feedback form.
+The Academic Programs Continuity workgroup of the JHU 2020 Planning task force shared updated guidance for instructional activities on Oct.
+1. Comments and questions can be shared at any time via the JHU 2020 Planning feedback form.

 This document provides general guidelines for instructional activities at Johns Hopkins University in the context of COVID-19 planning.
 These guidelines are based on detailed recommendations and analysis from the 2020 Academic Programs Continuity Workgroup, composed of faculty, academic staff, and support staff from across the university and led by Stephen Gange, professor and executive vice provost for academic affairs.
 During the past several weeks, the workgroup and each school has engaged in intensive planning for the resumption of academic instruction.